 Elizabeth Milroy teaches courses in the history of Western art in the modern period, with a specialty in art and material culture in North America (the United States, Mexico and Canada) from the colonial period to the 20th century.

-Professor Milroy’s current research focuses on the history of cultural spaces, specifically public parks and historic sites in the city of Philadelphia.
-Her new book, The Grid and the River: Philadelphia’s Green Places, 1682-1876, will be published in spring, 2016, by Penn State University Press.
-The book has been awarded the David Coffin Publication Grant from the Foundation for Landscape Studies, the Wyeth Foundation for American Art Publication Grant, and a Furthermore publication grant from the Kaplan Foundation, and won the 2017 John Brinkerhoff Jackson Book Prize from the Foundation for Cultural Landscapes.
+Professor Milroy’s research focuses on the history of cultural spaces, specifically public parks and historic sites in the city of Philadelphia.
+Her 2016 book, The Grid and the River: Philadelphia’s Green Places, 1682-1876 (Penn State University Press) was funded by a David Coffin Publication Grant from the Foundation for Landscape Studies, the Wyeth Foundation for American Art Publication Grant, and a Furthermore publication grant from the Kaplan Foundation, and won the 2017 John Brinkerhoff Jackson Book Prize from the Foundation for Cultural Landscapes.